Feminist performance art: Anti-war performance art movement

 Kutz-Flamenbaum claims that Raging Grannies similarly use this tactic in the description of their mission statement.
-Kutz-Flamenbaum explains that their mission statement "illustrates the way Raging Grannies use norm- embracing stereotypes of "little old ladies" and "grannies" to challenge the gendered assumptions of their audiences."
+Kutz-Flamenbaum explains that their mission statement "illustrates the way Raging Grannies use norm- embracing stereotypes of 'little old ladies' and 'grannies' to challenge the gendered assumptions of their audiences."
 Their conscious performance as non-threatening and nurturing women, strategically and tactfully confront issues related to war and challenge the participation of the George W Bush administration in the war.

 Body in feminist performance art

-The human body, in feminist performance, who performs or appears on stage, has becomes an evidence to speaks for herself/ itself.
-Anna Maria Giannini, author and artist of "Intimate Visibilities", who researches female body on video/ performance and installation.
-Giannini stated in her article that the notion of female body in performance art has contained "the private and intimacy...of the public arena" which "allowing the viewer to experience a sense of strangeness".
+The human body, in feminist performance, who performs or appears on stage, has become evidence to speak for herself.
+Anna Maria Giannini is an author and artist of "Intimate Visibilities", who researches the female body on video/ performance and installation.
+She stated in an article that the notion of female body in performance art has contained "the private and intimacy...of the public arena... allowing the viewer to experience a sense of strangeness".

 Examples of female artists using their body

-Regina José Galindo, a Guatemalan performance artist who specialises in body art.
-Galindo's female body works focus on two major representations: First, the representation of the "excessive, carnivalized, grotesque and abject female body"; Second, on the "female body that has been subjected to violence at a private and public level".
+Regina José Galindo is a Guatemalan performance artist who specialises in body art.
+Galindo's female body works focus on two major representations: First, the representation of the "excessive, carnivalized, grotesque and abject female body"; second, on the "female body that has been subjected to violence at a private and public level".
 Galindo use body to explore "female sexuality, notions of feminine beauty, race or domestic and national violence".
-Editors of "Holy Terrors: Latin American Women Perform" (2003), has stated Galindo's body art as "politics of representation and the strategies of power written across the female body, which serves as both message and the vehicle".
+Editors of Holy Terrors: Latin American Women Perform (2003) stated Galindo's body art as "politics of representation and the strategies of power written across the female body, which serves as both message and the vehicle".
 Galindo's body works explore the relationship between "womanhood and patriarchy", as how Russo, M. (1994) has mentioned female body "as a model of normatively, the severe and penetrating moral, social and aesthetic judgement seem to converge upon the female body".

-Karen Finley, a female performer who performing nude, by shocking her audiences with violent and sexual abusing stories.
-Within Finley's performance, she used to stand at the point as "victims of rape, child abuse, AIDS, domestic violence and racism".
-Finely is using her body and the nudity from her body performance to "speaking for other women who are unable to speak for themselves...".
+Karen Finley is a performer who performing nude, by shocking her audiences with violent and sexual abuse stories.
+In her performance, she used to stand at the point as "victims of rape, child abuse, AIDS, domestic violence and racism".
+Finely is using her body and the nudity from her body performance to "speaking for other women who are unable to speak for themselves".
 Finely's body as a medium to present as a "site of oppression".
-Though, the critique towards Finely's nudity performances as "pornographic", Finely believes that a woman body can become a representative for all the bodies of all women who had/have/will be suffered from those oppression.
+Despite the critique of Finely's nudity performances as "being pornographic", she believes that a woman's body can become a representative for the bodies of all women who have or will suffer from oppression.